 - No personal guarantees on leases, especially if the company employs people beyond just the founders.
 Founders are already shouldering enough risk.

 - Startups are not able to spend their operating capital on build out expenses, but they all want a simple open floor plan and collaborative office space.
+They can also visit https://www.royalvending.com.au/vending-machines-canberra/ for vending machine services to provide snack and beverage options to their employees.

 Even as startups play an increasingly larger role in the corporate real estate market in Madison, few properties are catering to the actual market demands.
 Office space targeted at â€œemerging tech companiesâ€ priced at $30/sqft and requiring a 5+ year lease commitment is not going to fill with these companies.
 The greater lease flexibility required by this newer model will be absorbed in the fluidity of the startup community – existing companies are dynamic and are often growing or shrinking, and new companies are always forming and coming up the ranks.

 Instead of forcing promising startups into basements, backoffices, and spreading them all throughout the city, we should look at ways space catered to the needs of startups could actually help them instead of acting as just another big hurdle they have to get over.
 By co-locating companies on lease terms that make sense, not only will these companies be able to find space that works for them, but it will actually help improve the startup ecosystem as a whole.
+Lots of people are now also using a virtual office service to hide their home postal address, they are so easy to use so it just makes a great deal of sense.
+So, for example if you are in London then just sign-up for a quality virtual office service from London and you can then use that postal address for your business and keep your home address private.

 What would the biotech community in Madison look like without University Research Park?
 Would it be nearly as strong as it is today if each biotech company had to independently negotiate with a landlord and try to convince them to put in a wetlab where there once were cubicles?
 In order to give the next generation of businesses the best chance of success, office space is an important piece of the puzzle to ensure is done right.